elotroalex/frontlines/pages/ebola_history.md

 During the Ebola outbreak, access to routine healthcare resources was severely limited.
-For women, this resulted in increased maternal mortality and complications[^45], [^46] and restricted access to contraception.[^47] Girls orphaned by the disease were more likely to face child marriage and sexual exploitation.[^48]
+For women, this resulted in increased maternal mortality and complications[^45], [^46] and restricted access to contraception.[^47] Girls who lost their parents to disease were more likely to face child marriage and sexual exploitation.[^48]

 The epidemic continues to have lasting effects on women in West Africa.